 The hacker may get access through your IP address or a plugin on your site.

 Google search engines can usually pick up on this type of scam and Connecting your site to google console will help you keep an eye on the site health.
 Keeping a close eye on your Google console will help you become a better website scam checker.
 If Google detects a third party, they will give you an alert.
 This alert will come after the hack has happened.
-You may get a spike in your traffic before Google sends an alert.
+You may get a spike in your traffic before Google sends a signal.

 It is just like it sounds.
 A hacker uses bait to lure you into giving them information.
 You access your website on your computer, right?
 Anyone who can get access to your computer can get access to all of your login and passwords — logins that connect to your AdSense, Amazon Associates, and the email addresses of your followers.
 You get the picture.
 A hacker can access any part of your website through a phishing scam.